- Organize information

 - Tongue depressors or popsicle sticks

 - Scissors, markers, yarn, pieces of fabric or felt, old wall paper books

-Invite children to talk about how each one of us is special.
+Step 1: Invite children to talk about how each one of us is special.
 Emphasize that each one of us has qualities that make us unique and unlike anyone else (feelings, background, voice, footprints, hand prints).
 Then discuss the many ways we are alike (we all have facial features, basic needs, go to school).

-Now play the category game.
+Step 2: Now play the category game.
 At group time, explain to children that they will be organized into various groupings that describe special characteristics about themselves and their friends.
 The teacher will ask a question such as, "How many children have brown hair?"
 Children with brown hair will organize together in a group on the floor.
 The teacher will direct the "questioning" to begin with, but as children become familiar with the game they'll have categories to contribute or share.
 The movement from group to group allows the children to see both the likenesses and differences among them.

-Remember: Five- and 6-year-olds are the center of their own universe.
+Remember: Five- and six-year-olds are the center of their own universe.
 It is especially important to remember that they do not see the world the same way adults do.
 They complete activities in their own way, so be sure expectations are communicated clearly and simply.

 Send a note home asking parents to talk with their child about their family.
 What do they have in common with family members?
 Who looks like whom?
 Do they have hobbies or move like other family members?
 Encourage parents to share family stories.